DataSF/datasf.github.io/blog/_posts/2018-01-12-a-data-homage-to-mayor-edwin-mah-lee-mel.md

 ## More than 20,000 new housing units built under MEL

 Anyone who knew the Mayor, knew he was passionate about housing.
 Sometimes, it was hard to get him to talk about anything else.
 And the proof is in the numbers.
-Nearly 50% of the new housing units built since 2000 were built during his term.
 Between 1980 and 2010, 1,695 housing units were built annually.
 Since the Mayor’s term started in 2011, the City has built 3,706 units annually, a 118% increase.
+Put another way, nearly 50% of the new housing units built since 2000 were built during his term.

 ![](/uploads/versions/housing-production-1---x----2691-1449x---.png)